HackYourFuture/Node.js/week1/homework/README.md

 ## 2. Install dependencies

-Change to the directory where you've cloned this repository, then `week1/homework` directory and finally install dependencies using `npm`.
+Change to the directory where you've cloned this repository, then to `week1/homework` directory and finally install dependencies using `npm`.

 ```bash